Kilazur/WPF_PanelLayoutSetter/README.md

 http://stackoverflow.com/a/19798648/3283203

 You just have to know it.
 It allows to check weither a value has been set in XAML or not, allowing the Panel's elements to overwrite LayoutSetter's properties if needed.

+And it indirectly solves the second problem, because if a property is not set, it's already set to the default value, so there's no change.